Threats to America's Power Grid in the Twenty-First Century

 On August 28, 2014, the Metcalf substation was attacked a second time, despite Pacific Gas and Electric's attempt at beefing up security following an armed attack in 2013.
 The intruders cut the station's chain link fence in the early morning hours and stole equipment for security upgrades valued at over $10,000 dollars.
-It appears somebody out there wants to put a stop to the company's efforts to upgrade its security.
-What a bold move, it seems obvious the attackers have plans on eventually knocking out this substation.
 Why would such a valuable piece of America's power grid be left so vulnerable?
-The Metcalf Substation is a critical piece of Silicon Valley's grid, it supplies power to America's premier technology hub.
+The Metcalf Substation is a critical piece of Silicon Valley's power grid, it supplies power to America's premier technology hub.
 A federal study indicates that disabling as few as nine critical power substations could cause cascading blackouts across the country.
 Our leaders in Washington need to read their own studies, and do something about protecting our power grid before it's too late.
 Because when it happens for real, it will be too late for any finger pointing.
 Our leaders have stated numerous times that America is at war against terrorism, so why not use troops to protect our electrical grid?
 We seem to not have learned our lesson fifteen years after 19 terrorist change the course of American history by turning commercial passenger jets in to missiles.
-Our leaders have stated numerous times that America is at war against terrorism, so why not use troops to protect our electrical grid?
+Our leaders have stated numerous times that America is at war against terrorism.
+So why not use troops to protect our electrical grid?
 What really is frightening is that the FBI believes the attacks at the Metcalf substation are unrelated.
 The final chapter of this story is yet to be told.

 A Twenty-First Century View of America at night